karl-wenzel/karl-wenzel/README.md

 ### Hello there 👋

-🔭 I’m currently working on my Bachelor thesis
+🔭 I’m currently working on Trick Or Beat Digital

-🌱 I’m currently learning NodeJs
+🌱 I’m currently learning Rust

 📫 How to reach me: karl-wenzel@gmx.de